jronak/OnlineJudge/README.md

 # OnlineJudge (Deprecated)
-Judge built on Golang for hosting competetive programming contests and problems.
+Judge built using Golang for hosting competetive programming contests and problems.
 Real time compilation and execution of programs against testcases.
 Safe compilation and execution of the user program carried out in Linux containers protecting host against malicious code.
-Languages supported currently are
+Languages supported are
 * C++
 * C
 * Python (3.4 & 2.7)
 * Java
 * Golang (1.4)
+*
+(Check serverLxc branch)

 ## Requirements
 * GoLang (1.4 or higher)